What Do Asexuals Think About Our Sex-Obsessed World?

 Why sex?
 We as a civilization are so much more advanced than just this one particular impulse.
 Why not make another impulse central?
 It could be food or breathing adequately.
 Sex is not even necessary to survival since IVF was invented.
 And I don’t understand why there are so many songs about sex and how awesome it feels, but there’re almost none about chocolate or other foods.
 How many songs do you know about food?
 Almost none.
 That’s never made sense to me.

 I’m half Polish, but I was born and raised in New Jersey.
-At first I thought I was bisexual, that is until about two years ago.
+At first I thought I was bisexual, then I thought I was gay, but I only realized I was asexual around two years ago.
 I was sick of being constantly bombarded by dick pics whenever I opened my OkCupid account, so I was looking for some other answers.
 When I found an article about asexuality I cried for the longest time.
 Finally there was a label that actually made sense: homoromantic, gray-asexual.
 This means I’m romantically attracted to other men, but my sex drive is extremely low.
 The solace I found in that long slur of seemingly meaningless, non-compoundable words was ineffable.

 The best explanation I can offer to justify my lack of interest in sex involves ice cream.
 It sounds absurd, but hear me out.
 Relationships are like ice cream cones, and ice cream is kind of like sex.
 I’ve tried vanilla ice cream and I’ve tried chocolate, but in the end the thing that really got me going was the cone.
 I could nibble on the same cone all day long.
 But people keep looking at my cone and telling me to load it with ice cream.
 I don’t need any of the extra flavorings that ice cream brings.
 I’m perfectly content.
 All I want is the common denominator: the cone, the baseline, the snappy personality.